AlekseyBuzmakov/FCAPS/README.md

 * Then build the necessary libraries.

 For Linux/MacOs:
-> $ ./b2 --with-system --with-filesystem --with-thread debug stage
+> $ ./b2 --with-system --with-filesystem --with-thread --with-math debug stage

-> $ ./b2 --with-system --with-filesystem --with-thread release stage
+> $ ./b2 --with-system --with-filesystem --with-thread --with-math release stage

 For Windows:
-> $ b2.exe --with-system --with-filesystem --with-thread debug stage
+> $ b2.exe --with-system --with-filesystem --with-thread --with-math debug stage

-> $ b2.exe --with-system --with-filesystem --with-thread release stage
+> $ b2.exe --with-system --with-filesystem --with-thread --with-math release stage

 The next step is to convert the project to your most loved IDE.
 For that run